Stone-Gelfand duality for metrically complete lattice-ordered groups: Drafts of a-maps

 \section{Drafts of a-maps}

 The aim of the following two sections is to prove a version of Urysohn's Lemma for a-spaces.
 As in the classical case, one crucially needs to construct a function into $[0,1]$ with a prescribed behaviour.
 The definition of an a-map combines a topological and an arithmetical condition; the next definition helps isolate the sole arithmetical constraint: a-maps decrease denominators.
-The points that a denominator decreasing map can send into a fixed $r\in\R$ are bound to have denominators which are divided by $\den(r)$.
-Accordingly, for any subset $\Lambda\seq \R$ we consider the set of natural numbers that are \emph{admissible} denominators (in the above sense) of points that can be sent into $\Lambda$.
+The points which a denominator decreasing map can send into a fixed $r\in\R$ are bound to have denominators which are divided by $\den{r}$.
+Accordingly, for any subset $\Lambda\seq \R$ we consider the set of \emph{admissible} denominators (in the above sense) of points which can be sent into $\Lambda$.

 \begin{definition} For $\Lambda \seq \R$, we define

 \end{definition}